-The current options under consideration identify up to 240 new dwellings on allocated sites - Upton (90), and Lytchett Matravers (150 across 3 sites).
+Purbeck Local Plan identifies up to 240 new dwellings on allocated sites - Upton (90), and Lytchett Matravers (150 across 3 sites).

 Existing primary schools at Upton and Lytchett Matravers are already at or near capacity.
 Lytchett Minster's secondary school is already on a constrained site and would need additional accommodation and playing fields.
 Additional housing will more than absorb all spare capacity at primary level.